davidbolton1/CharlieSolution/README.md

 ### Running the app:

 1. Rename `.env.example` to `.env` <br>
-All of the values of the env file should have been populated as you went through the setup directions.
+All of the values of the .env file should have been populated as you went through the setup instructions.

 2. Run the application with:
 ```